radiantlogic-v8/documentation-new/documentation/sys-admin-guide/interception.md

 Many different custom authentication providers can be defined, each configured for a specific naming context/branch in the RadiantOne namespace where you want this logic to be invoked.

-><span style="color:red">**IMPORTANT NOTE – RadiantOne includes code to call Yubicloud (yubikeys) or RSA SecurID.
+>[!warning] RadiantOne includes code to call Yubicloud (yubikeys) or RSA SecurID.
 All other MFA solutions require customization.
 These customizations are typically implemented by the Radiant Logic Solution Integrator team via professional services.
 If the 2nd factor is a form of code/one-time password that can be appended to the password in the bind (by the client app) and RadiantOne can call a service to validate the code, then we should be able to support it.
-If you are interested in integrating with an MFA solution, contact your Radiant Logic Account Representative to discuss the use case.**
+If you are interested in integrating with an MFA solution, contact your Radiant Logic Account Representative to discuss the use case.

 The following configuration steps should be considered when defining a custom authentication provider.
 An example script named RsaRestAuthenticator.java is included in RadiantOne at <RLI_HOME>\vds_server\custom\src\com\rli\scripts\customobjects\rsa.